cliffordwilliam/coffee-shop-api/README.md

 ## 🔀 Git Workflow

 1. Create a new branch from `main`.
-2. Use descriptive branch names, prefixed by the type of work:
+2. Use descriptive branch names with prefixes:
    - `feat/`: New features
    - `fix/`: Bug fixes
-   - `chore/`: Tooling or config changes
+   - `chore/`: Tooling/config changes
    - `docs/`: Documentation updates
+   - `ci/`: CI/CD changes

-3. Open pull requests to `main`.
+3. Open a pull request into `main`.
-4. Ensure all tests and checks pass.
+4. Ensure all tests pass: `npm test` and `npm run test:api`.
-5. Use **Squash Merge** for a clean commit history.
+5. Use **Squash Merge** for a clean, linear commit history.

 ---